nojsja/electron-re/README.md

 In `Instruction 3`, we already know how to create a sub-process pool and send request using it.
 Now let's figure out how to registry a task and handle process messages in a sub process(created by ChildProcessPool constructor with param - `path`).

-With `ProcessHost` we will no longer pay attention to the message sending/receiving between main process and sub processes.
+Using `ProcessHost` we will no longer pay attention to the message sending/receiving between main process and sub processes.
 Just declaring a task with a unique service-name and put your processing code into a function.
-And remember that if the processing code is async, return a Promise instance instead.
+And remember that if the code is async, return a Promise instance instead.

 ##### 1. Require it in a sub process
 ```js